ocoster/PreMulAlpha/README.md

 |:--:|
 | *Blend  modes from Morgan McGuire presentation* |

-All three blending modes can be used as the pre multiply blend mode by pre-processing the textures.
+All three blending modes can be used as the pre-multiply blend mode by pre-processing the textures.
 - Additive - Set alpha to zero.
 - Alpha Blend - Multiply the color by the alpha value.
 - Multiply - Store (1 - color) in the alpha channel, then set color to black.